 Both State and Federal Governments have contributed greatly to this project.

 The State Government provided significant funds for the Waste Water Treatment Plant and the Federal Government provided funding through the Community Water Grants initiatives for some on-ground works.
-This funding has contributed to the overall vision of Council and helped fund subsurface irrigation installation, and an upgrade of the irrigation central control unit from a 2 wire path to a hybrid system that now has radio controlled units out in the field.
+This funding has contributed to the overall vision of the Council and helped fund subsurface irrigation installation and an upgrade of the irrigation central control unit from a 2 wire path to a hybrid system that now has radio-controlled units out in the field.

-The funding has also further supported community education initiatives with support of the local Rotary Club and a set of display gardens at the Australian Arid Lands Botanic Garden in Port Augusta, aimed at better educating the broader community with best practice in water wise gardening.
+The funding has also further supported community education initiatives with the support of the local Rotary Club and a set of display gardens at the Australian Arid Lands Botanic Garden in Port Augusta, aimed at better educating the broader community with best practices in water-wise gardening.

 It is hoped both the Federal and State Governments will continue to support this project as we are now being recognised for our progressive approach.